Ohio Virtual Academy: Curriculum

-The course lessons and lessons are on the K12 Online School (OLS) here parents are allowed to customize their student's school calendar and add/remove course lessons from the daily plan and add/remove vacation days.
+The course lessons and lessons are on the K12 Online School (OLS).
+There, parents are allowed to customize their student's school calendar and add/remove course lessons from the daily plan and add/remove vacation days.
 However the student must have completed each core course (Math, English, Science, and Social Studies) to 90% or higher by the first Friday of June and have had at least 920 hours logged.
 Course lessons include online reading followed by offline textbook work and then the lesson test, also called an assessment.
 The test consists of an online multiple choice quiz and/or a textbook quiz that has multiple choice and/or short answer.
 The offline textbook multiple choice and/or short answer questions are answered by the student, the answers are then graded with the teacher guide answer key book by the parent who enters the results into the online test.
 The online questions are then graded by the computer and the test grade is then displayed.
 At the end of the school day the parent records attendance on the OLS of what courses their student worked on that day and how much time they spent.